 Sligo – Sligeach

-‘Shelly Place’ or Sligeach got its name due to the large amounts of Shellfish found in the River Garavogue or the Sligeach River.
+‘Shelly Place’ or Sligeach got its name from the large amount of Shellfish found in the River Garavogue or the Sligeach River.

 Things to do in Sligo: Visit Lissadell House, home of Countess Markievicz and holiday retreat of brothers poet/writer William and artist Jack Butler Yeats